The Sandbox · Eurovision 2026 · Vienna · Results

 2%Market

 Balkan-Trap-Pop with sampled Kukeri bells — originality scored 9, the joint highest in the field.
 Returning country after a three-year absence.
-The ESC Insight predictive model has been moving this upward week on week.
-Eight positions above its market rank.
-The market is looking elsewhere.
+The ESC Insight predictive model had been moving this upward week on week.
+The market was at 2% implied.
+The instrument said dark horse.
+It won with 516 points — dominating both jury and televote.

 🔴 Overvalued